a11ce/ghostgame/README.md

 ## File summary

-- `ghostGameV2.py`: Game logic and main loop, including movement
+- `ghostGameV2.py`: Game logic and main loop, including movement.
-- `houseGen.py`: Map generator
+- `houseGen.py`: Map generator.
 - `graphics.py`: Console rendering of the map, player, ghosts, and HUD.
 Easily replaceable to add sprite graphics.
-- `fov.py`: Visibility and field of view calculations for the torch, and discovery
+- `fov.py`: Visibility and field of view calculations for the torch, and discovery.
 - `getch.py`: Cross-platform getch-like function.
-See URL at top of file
+See URL at top of file.
 ---
 - `ghostGameV1.py`: First version of ghostGame, buggy and relies on tdl.
 Also a hard-to-edit mess.
-- `colors.py`: Color definitions for `ghostGameV1.py`
+- `colors.py`: Color definitions for `ghostGameV1.py`.

 ---